energiezwerg/smarthome/doc/source/tools.rst

      - Monitors the uncached sensors of an installed owserver
    * - owsensors2items.py
      - Takes a list with Sensors and gives back a dict with items
+   * - print_lib_versions.py
+     - gives a list of installed modules with pip (This list can be looked at in the backend plugin)
    * - visu.manifest.sh
      - Seems to be used for a former visu approach (will be deleted)